Change set

 Explanation

-- Coins: Kushana coinage frequently depicted the ruler with divine attributes, such as flames issuing from the shoulders or a nimbus around the head.
-They adopted titles like Devaputra (Son of God), mirroring Persian and Chinese imperial traditions.
+- Coins: Kushana coinage frequently depicted rulers with divine attributes, such as a nimbus (halo) around the head or flames emerging from their shoulders.
+They also adopted grand titles like Devaputra (Son of God).

 How others answered